Andromeda-crypto/VolatiQ/readme.md

 ## 🚀 Overview

-VolatiQ is a production-ready quantitative risk intelligence platform that forecasts short-term market volatility using advanced machine learning.
+VolatiQ is a production-ready(not yet) quantitative risk intelligence platform that forecasts short-term market volatility using advanced machine learning.
 Built with enterprise-grade architecture, it provides actionable insights for traders, risk managers, and financial analysts through a modern web interface and robust REST API.

 ### ✨ Key Features